Régiment de la Chaudière: World War II

 The regiment participated in the Battle for Caen, suffering several casualties in the fight at Carpiquet airfield on 4 July 1944.

 With the rest of the division, the regiment fought in the Battle of the Scheldt, notably in actions in the Breskens Pocket between 6 October and 3 November 1944.

 The unit wintered in the Nijmegen Salient and was again active in the Rhineland fighting in February 1945, and finished the war on German soil in May.

 A 2nd Battalion served in the Reserve Army.
 A 3rd Battalion was raised for the Canadian Army Occupation Force.

+The regiment was renamed as Le Régiment de la Chaudière on 24 April 1946.
+On 1 September 1954, it was amalgamated with Le Régiment de Lévis but retained the same designation.
+Le Régiment de Lévis originated in Lévis, Quebec, on 1 December 1902, as the 17th Regiment of Infantry.
+It was redesignated as Le Régiment de Lévis on 29 March 1920; as the 2nd (Reserve) Battalion, Le Régiment de Lévis on 12 May 1942; and as Le Régiment de Lévis on 7 November 1945 before amalgamation.